Kroiririoroirkk/cmu-project/README.md

 ![Hidden Markov process](img/week1/hm_process.png)

 The dark blue line represents the actual latent state while the orange dots represent the observations collected.
 One analogy that helps me conceptualize the task is to imagine a cat chasing a bird.
-The bird's position in 3-dimensional space is represented by the dark blue lines, with the first dimension representing its $x$ position, the second dimension representing its $y$ position, and the third dimension representing its $z$ position.
+The bird’s position in 3-dimensional space is represented by the dark blue lines, with the first dimension representing its $x$ position, the second dimension representing its $y$ position, and the third dimension representing its $z$ position.
 The bird generally follows a linear dynamical equation, with its current position being a matrix $A$ multiplied by its previous position (in this case, that results in exponential decay in each of the dimensions), but it also wiggles around randomly, depending on the amount of process noise.
 As the bird flies around, the cat watches it and tracks its position, but its observations (the orange dots) are imperfect, and they always slightly differ from the actual position of the bird (the dark blue line).
-What is the cat's best strategy for using the orange dots to reconstruct the actual dark blue line and thereby accurately track the bird's position and catch it?
+What is the cat’s best strategy for using the orange dots to reconstruct the actual dark blue line and thereby accurately track the bird’s position and catch it?

 [Back to top](#top)